 It’s easy to go overboard with World Building in a LitRPG, but I think this book balances things really nicely.
 Although I would say this is a plot driven book than a character driven book, the characters aren’t bad, they have a lot of believable dialogue and interactions which is always nice in this genre.

 The game is set in a standard medieval setting with classic fantasy races like orcs, elves, dwarves etc. What I wish we saw more of was the dozens of other races that were hinted at in the beginning during character creation for the main character, there were lots of unique races hinted at and I wish the group Marcus is with picked things other than orc and elf and human – bring on the rat people!

 Pain is a real thing in this game, and you can’t turn it off – if you get stabbed you’re going to know it.
 It adds a layer of complexity for the characters to deal with, and makes them way more hesitant to go rushing into danger or jumping off of roofs.

 There’s lots of cool magic and spells and swords and creatures in this book, it’s so much fun to explore the countryside with the character – giant spiders, and goblins, and pumas, oh my!

-This book went by so quickly for me, there’s basically no metaphor or simile, it’s a very straight forward writing style that makes the book fly by.
+This book went by so quickly for me, there’s basically no metaphor or simile, it’s a very straightforward writing style that makes the book fly by.
 It doesn’t feel amateur or YA either, it’s just quick.
 There’s cursing, so be aware of that if you’re trying to keep your reading clean or are thinking of giving it to a younger kid.
-The word fuck comes up on occasion but I wouldn’t call it a super colorful book, it doesn’t come up often.
+The word fuck comes up on occasion but I wouldn’t call it a super colourful book, it doesn’t come up often.

 - For people who like LitRPG